fleonardelli/htaccess-gzip-browser-cache/README.md

 # htaccess-gzip-browser-cache

-.htacces for Leverage Browser Cache and Enable GZip compression
+.htacces for Leverage Browser Cache and Enable GZip compression on Apache server